 We guide you step-by-step through the visa process.
 You do the legwork, but we’ll make sure you have the documentation and information you need, when you need it.

 You receive an official transcript jointly issued by CET and OGU at the end of the term, as well as an OUA transcript for all studio arts courses.
-You also have the option to request a School of Record transcript from the University of Minnesota for an additional fee if necessary.
+If your home institution requires a School of Record transcript, CET is able to provide one through the University of Minnesota.

 Complete the application through your online CET account.
 This is a brief form that asks for basic information and has a few short answer questions about why you want to study abroad.